 Feel Your Feelings

 Encouragement from NASW reminds social workers that self-care includes “giving yourself permission to feel your feelings.”
-Practice processing the feelings in a healthy way as you build emotional self-awareness, self-regulation, and self-efficacy.
+Practice processing your feelings in a healthy way as you build emotional self-awareness, self-regulation, and self-efficacy.
 Consistent self-awareness through journaling your thoughts or talking confidentially to a trusted friend or counselor are healthy ways of recognizing and processing emotions.

 Do Something You Enjoy